—Jamie in California

 - Pass a national or state licensing or certification exam post-degree.

 Some states require only an associate’s degree in psychology or counseling.
-A two-year degree covers the basics of treating patients and working as a counselor.
+A two-year degree covers the basics of treating patients and working as an addicts treatment counselor.

 Topics may include: